ishine/ctc-dro/README.md

 We provide a minimal implementation of CTC-DRO in `dro_ctc.py` and the batch sampler enabling length-matched group losses in `duration_language_batch_sampler.py`.
 These files are intended to be used inside the [ESPNet](https://github.com/espnet/espnet) framework.
 However, they can be used with other codebases as well, as long as inputs are passed to them in compatible formats.

+To reproduce the results reported in the [CTC-DRO paper](https://arxiv.org/abs/2502.01777), please refer to our codebase inside the ESPNet framework, which can be found [here](https://github.com/Bartelds/espnet/tree/master/egs2/asr_dro/asr1).

 ## Batching

 The `DurationBatchSampler` inside `duration_language_batch_sampler.py` returns a list of batches such that each batch contains data points from some group, with durations summing up to a provided `duration_batch_length`.
 It further shuffles these batches such that batches from different groups are distributed uniformly in the list.
 It requires